Curriculum statement 2018-2019

 St John Vianney Catholic Primary’s 2015 curriculum has been designed to meet the needs of all our children.
 Many topics are brought together, where possible, and taught in a cross-curricular way, to maximise the use of time but also to make experiences more meaningful and provide children with a real context for learning.
 The purchase of new computing equipment and software also means ICT is an integral part of many teaching and learning experiences.

-We build in opportunities to promote the spiritual, moral and cultural development of all our pupils, especially through our daily acts of Collective Worship and our Religious Education scheme or work.
+We build in opportunities to promote the spiritual, moral and cultural development of all our pupils, especially through our daily acts of Collective Worship and our Religious Education scheme or work, Come and See.
 Children are encouraged to develop their own beliefs.
 Throughout our assemblies, we deliver our Jigsaw scheme of work as well as assemblies that promote British Values, a healthy lifestyle, staying safe, being good citizens, etc.

 Home learning is used to extend school learning and also encourages children as they get older to develop the confidence and self-discipline needed to study on their own.
 It provides opportunities for parents and pupils to work together and to enjoy learning experiences.